We are proud to recognize the outstanding support of our loyal alumni, parents, and friends.

 The Herman Shipps Circle

-To countless students, alumni, and townspeople, Herman “Rusty” Shipps ’13 was a lifelong friend.
+To countless students, alumni, and townspeople, Herman “Rusty” Shipps, class of 1913, was a lifelong friend.
 It was from his vision for OWU that the Ohio Wesleyan Fund was initiated in 1926.
-During his 38 years on the OWU staff, Mr. Shipps served as admissions director, founder, and editor of the Ohio Wesleyan Magazine, and vice president and director of university relations.
+During his 38 years on the OWU staff, Mr. Shipps served as admissions director, founder and editor of the Ohio Wesleyan Magazine, and vice president and director of university relations.

 Donors who contribute $25,000 annually are members of the Herman Shipps Circle.